 This is particularly important if you’re training employees, as they’ll need to be able to fit their training into their busy work schedules.
 That might mean working through a learning path at home, or while on their commute.

 There are two sides to this point: the LMS need to be user-friendly for your users, but also for you!

-From a learner’s perspective, it’s important that they can easily log into their portal and view the course catalogue and their assigned training.
+From a learner’s perspective, it’s important that they can easily log in to their portal and view the course catalog and their assigned training.
 They also need to be notified about upcoming training and assignment deadlines, view their test results, and communicate with other users about their training.

 As an admin, it needs to be easy for you to deliver these needs to your learners.
 That means:

 - Enrolling users quickly via an API integration or self-service email enrolment process